SAP-samples/abap-cheat-sheets/12_AMDP.md

 >   - AMDP procedures, calling AMDP procedures from SQLScript
 >   - AMDP table functions for AMDP methods
 >   - AMDP table functions for CDS table functions
+> - The AMDP example for ABAP for Cloud Development is designed differently compared to the AMDP example for Standard ABAP.
+Instead of using demo database tables, CDS view entities are used in the `USING` list.
+Additionally, the client handling is adjusted for the AMDP methods by including appropriate additions in the AMDP method declaration part.
 > - The steps to import and run the code are outlined [here](README.md#-getting-started-with-the-examples).
 > - [Disclaimer](./README.md#%EF%B8%8F-disclaimer)